WesC-sys/usb_dongle/README.md

 .._usb_dongle

-Bluetooth: CENTRAL UART WITH USB_ACM_CDC
+Bluetooth: CENTRAL UART WITH USB_CDC_ACM
 ****************************************

 .This file contains the source code for a sample application that uses the Nordic UART service Client